Nakameguro Visitor Center

-In Japan beauty is seen in the ephemeral, and the transience of life is embraced.
-During the brief “hanami” season when the cherry blossoms bloom, spirits are high, and the usually quiet shopping street along the Meguro River in Tokyo becomes a bustling, festival-like atmosphere.
-The concept for this visitor’s center recognizes the transformation of the seasons and street space through an exploration of the uniquely Japanese notion of “oku,” a depth or feeling of inwardness in space.
-In traditional Japanese villas the “oku” is the deepest, darkest, and innermost space.
-It is reached by an irregular winding path, rich with outward views to the garden.
-Working in a confined urban context, however, the garden must be moved to the center.
-Therefore, the moments of “oku” or most intimate spaces are pushed to the periphery, flipping the typical Japanese spatial relationship.
+In Japan beauty is found in the ephemeral, and the transience of life is embraced.
+During the brief hanami season, when the cherry blossoms bloom, spirits rise, and the ordinarily quiet shopping street along the Meguro River in Tokyo transforms into a bustling, festival-like atmosphere.
+This visitor center concept reflects the transformation of the seasons and street space through an exploration of the uniquely Japanese notion of oku, a depth or feeling of inwardness in space.
+In traditional Japanese villas the oku is the deepest, darkest, and innermost space, reached by an indirect path that frames outward views of a garden.
+In contrast, this proposal reimagines that relationship in an urban context; the garden is moved to the center, while the most intimate, oku-like spaces are located at the periphery.
+This inversion reinterprets the traditional spatial hierarchy, offering a new kind of introspective experience within the city.

 hand-cut 1:50 scale model